mikepenz/AboutLibraries/README.md

 ```kotlin
 ./gradlew exportLibraries // exists also per variant
 ```
 Exports all libraries in a CSV format with the name, artifactId, and licenseId.
-And a seperate list with all licenses used, and a potential list of unmatched libraries / licenses.
+And a separate list with all licenses used, and a potential list of unmatched libraries / licenses.

 ## Find